acidlabsStudios/EmployeeHandbook/what-we-stand-for.md

 Most organisations band-aid together a bunch of tools, processes, and ways of doing and presenting things as they grow.
 Over time, this turns into a potentially nasty hairball of confusion and it eventually catches up to them.
 The way they did things and understood their worlds stops working.

-This is where acidlabs Studios comes in.
+This is where acidlabs comes in.

 We help organisations better understand their people, their customers and clients, their business, and their products and services so they can do what they do better.
 ## The way we do things around here